With permission, Mr Speaker, I will make a statement on last week’s European Council.

 The whole question of our membership of the WTO, and the independent role that we will take once we are outside the European Union, is one on which the Department for International Trade is already working.
 It is looking ahead, with partners such as the European Union, to the position that we are going to take.

 I assure my hon.
 Friend that, as I said in the Florence speech and have reiterated today, we are clear that we will honour our commitments, but we are going through those commitments line by line.
 Of course, part of the discussion about those commitments is precisely the legal nature of them.
-We are a law-abiding nation and we want to ensure that we stand by the commitments that we have made, but we are not just going to sign up to anything like the Labour party.
+We are a law-abiding nation and we want to ensure that we stand by the commitments that we have made, but we are not just going to sign up to anything, as the Labour party would do.

 Tomorrow, a number of EU nationals will converge on Parliament to speak to their Members of Parliament about their many feelings of distress and anxiety.
 What is the Prime Minister’s message to those individuals?